 Third, Now we will be rinsing your dog from all that shampoo.
-Simply pour water onto your dog until he is shampooless!
+Pour water onto your dog until he is shampoo less!

 Take a look at the video down below to get an idea of how to bath your dog.